-The best time to see wildflowers in the park is February through April.
+The best time to see wildflowers in the Great Smokys is from February to April.

 While February may seem early for viewing flowers, it’s actually the best time to see flowers known as ephemerals, which appear in late winter and early spring, bloom, then disappear by May.
 Ephemerals include such flowers as trillium, columbine, bleeding heart, and violets.